 Added comments from S1-251081 (Qualcomm)

+This revision captures the status of the latest discussions.
+Changes from the last version include:

+Revising the CPR numbers, removing change marks and comments from “green” CPRs (e.g., preparing them to final form for agreement).
+Removing “gray” (orig PRs provided in Table for info).

+Removed text after “End of Changes”

+Removed PR 9.9.6-1 from the table.
+Decided it is consolidated into KPI table.

 This TDOC documents those CPRs in this table that the group decided to not consolidate.
 Agreed CPRs have been moved to a new pCR.